Download Now ( 100% Working Link )

 My notes are incomplete; I hope to improve on this post as this has turned out to be a popular post.

-Chemistry of transition elements (These notes are modified from JC notes)There are about 50 transition elements and they have interesting chemical properties such as a variety of different oxidation states in their compounds, their extensive ability to form complexes, useful and often colourful compounds.
+The transition elements have interesting chemical properties such as a variety of different oxidation states in their compounds, their extensive ability to form complexes, useful and often colourful compounds.

 We shall only consider the first row transition elements.